PriyankaLiz/rtd2-tutorial/docs/source/usage.rst

 >>> lumache.get_random_ingredients()
 ['shells', 'gorgonzola', 'parsley']

+.. list-table:: Ingredients
+    :header-rows: 1
+    :align: center

+    * - Ingredient
+      - Veg or Non-Veg
+      - Mandatory or not
+    * - PARSLEY_VEG_THYME_ROSEMARY
+      - PARSLEY_VEG_THYME
+      - Not mandatory.
+You can add it if required for a more flavoursome experience.
+You can add it if required for a more flavoursome experience.
+    * - PARSLEY_VEG_THYME_ROSEMARY_BASIL
+      - PARSLEY_VEG_THYME, PARSLEY_VEG_THYME_ROSEMARY, PARSLEY_VEG_THYME_ROSEMARY_BASIL
+      - Not mandatory.
+You can add it if required for a more flavoursome experience.
+You can add it if required for a more flavoursome experience.

 **Removed table class name**

 parsley You can add it if required for a more flavoursome experience.